 A dream feed is a calm, quiet feeding that occurs after you have put the baby to sleep for the night (around 10-11:30pm).
 It is called a dream feed, because you rouse baby just enough to eat.
 Most likely baby’s eyes will still be closed and you keep the lights off and try not to stimulate them at all.

-I personally never liked the dream feed and have not heard many success stories with it.
-I could never keep our baby sleepy enough, and it always ended up backfiring on us.
+I personally never liked the dream feed (with either baby) and have not heard many success stories with it.
+I could never keep our baby sleepy enough yet willing to actually eat, and it always ended up backfiring on us.
 I think it is VERY dependent on your child as to if this will work.

 I have also heard so many stories of the dream feed disrupting sleep and causing early morning wakings.
-I, personally, would not recommend dream feeding.
+I, personally, would not recommend dream feeding as I didn’t see good results when trying it with our babies.
 I do recommend cluster feeding, however!

 Check out our 2 month old schedule to see how we structured our cluster feedings in the evenings.